Kore Carrier Board

 Errata

 The pins on connector J3 should be labeled “SCL1” and “SDA1”, not “SCL2” and “SDA2”.
 The label “I2C1” next to the connector is correct.
-The label "SBUS" is sbus out, label "PPM" is Rcin.
+The l"SBUS" label refers to SBUS out, and the "PPM" label denotes Rcin.

 Disclaimer